alexcu2718/fdf/README.md

-# fdf
+# fdf - High-Performance POSIX File Finder

-'a *very*  fast file finder for POSIX(Linux/MacOs/BSD) for regex/glob matching files with extremely pretty file colours`
+ **Experimental** tool for regex/glob matching with colorized output.
+Not production-ready: API unstable, renaming pending.
+Use with caution.

 **i do have benchmark suites!**